dcasati/pipelines-cookbook/chapter1.md

 ## Creating the Continuous Integration

-In the first part of this tutorial, we will create the mechanism for the Continous Integration.
+In the first part of this tutorial, we will create the mechanism for the Continuous Integration.
 Essentially, our code will live on Github and whenever there's a change to this code \(e.g.: a developer commits changes to the repo\) we will setup a Webhook that will trigger an action, informing VSTS of these changes.
 Once informed by Github, VSTS will act based on the rules we will setup soon.

 ## Create an Azure Container Repository